 Covering these points will allow you to make an adequate assessment of risk.

-Although the exact details of the method of self harm can differ significantly (e.g. overdose/cutting/burning/attempted hanging), there are key questions and themes that need to be covered in all scenarios to assess suicidal risk.
+Although the exact details of the method of self-harm can differ significantly (e.g. overdose/cutting/burning/attempted hanging), there are key questions and themes that need to be covered in all scenarios to assess suicide risk.